 What Are Genes?

-of DNA molecules, which are the building blocks of heredity.
-They're grouped together
+made up of DNA molecules, which are the building blocks of heredity.
+They're grouped

 for every physical and biological characteristic of that person.

 Humans have 46 chromosomes, arranged in pairs in every living cell of our bodies.

 When the egg and sperm join at conception, half of each chromosomal pair is inherited

 from each parent.
 This newly formed combination of chromosomes then copies itself

 again and again during fetal growth and development, passing identical genetic information

 to each new cell in the growing fetus.